PartIR: Composing SPMD Partitioning Strategies for Machine Learning

-The {\tt AutomaticPartition} is an interface for any optimization algorithm.
-We implemented a Monte Carlo tree search for discovering partitioning strategies~\cite{automap, automap-reloaded}, using a cost model that seeks runtime improvement and penalizes models that exceed device memory limits.
+{\tt AutomaticPartition} is an interface for any optimization algorithm.
+We implemented a Monte Carlo tree search for discovering partitioning strategies~\cite{automap, automap-reloaded}, using a cost model that seeks runtime improvement.

-What is essential for composability is that both manual and automatic tactics issue sequences of (the very same) lower-level \partir compiler {\em actions} that either (i) shard a value dimension along an axis or (ii) explicitly keep a value unpartitionable across a mesh axis, or (iii) propagate sharding information across a module.
-For example, the schedule in \Cref{lst:schedule-simple} generates a sequence of 7 \partir{} actions:
+What is essential for composability is that both manual and automatic tactics issue sequences of (the same) lower-level \partir compiler {\em actions} that either (i) shard a value dimension along an axis or (ii) explicitly keep a value replicated across a mesh axis, or (iii) propagate sharding information in a module.
+For example, the schedule from \Cref{lst:schedule-simple} generates a sequence of 7 \partir{} actions:

-In what follows, we focus on the \partir system architecture, the implementation of actions as program rewrites, and how \partir eventually generates device-local SPMD code.
+Next, we present the \partir system architecture, the implementation of actions as program rewrites, and how \partir eventually generates device-local SPMD code.